|NIH Staff FAQs|

 Images/”stills” and a brief description of each video must be included within the page limits of the research strategy.
 There is no minimum number of images/”stills” required, but sufficient descriptive information, including images, must be provided so that reviewers will understand the information contained in the video you later submit, since not all reviewers may be able to access your video.

-If human subjects or personally identifiable information is presented in a video, the applicant organization is required to have appropriately consented and protected the human subjects.
+Although closed-captioning is not required, it may be included to assist reviewers in understanding your video.If human subjects or personally identifiable information is presented in a video, the applicant organization is required to have appropriately consented and protected the human subjects.
 Submission of this material through the Authorized Organizational Representative (AOR) certifies acceptance of this responsibility (see submission requirement below).

 The only acceptable content for videos is demonstrations of devices and experimental data with a temporal element, which means that you need to show how something functions or occurs over time, or demonstrates movement or change.